• Level of education

 Objectives

-The objective of this teaching unit is to provide knowledge about membrane separation processes by first addressing the classical processes and then developing more innovative processes such as contactors and membrane reactors.
-The second part of this teaching unit deals with separation processes by liquid-liquid extraction.
+The objective of this teaching unit is to provide knowledge about membrane separation processes, first addressing conventional processes and then developing more innovative processes such as contactors and membrane reactors.
+The second part of this teaching unit focuses on liquid-liquid extraction separation processes.

 Read more